sixeyed/docker-kube-workshop/part-2.md

 ./part-2/dtr-02-set-repo-access.sh
 ```

-Browse back to DTR, open the `dockersamples` organization and check the repository access for the `ci` team - you'll see the team has read-write access to all three repositories:
+Browse back to DTR, open the `dockersamples` organization and check the repository access for the `ci` team - you'll see the team has read-write access to all three repositories, which means CI users can push and pull images:

 ![](./img/part-2/dtr-repo-access-team.jpg)